xevioso/xevioso.github.io/band/guitar/LadyBusDriver.md

 Don't you even care?

+## Verse 3

-She could' be in Jakar'ta, now, or New' Orleans'.
+She could be in Jakarta, now, or New Orleans.

-Could' be' Tahi'ti or in Glen'dale, Queens', Tegu'cigal'pa or Del'aware',
+Could be Tahiti or in Glendale, Queens,

+Tegucigalpa or Delaware,

-Lady' Bus Dri'ver, won't you drive' us there'?
+Lady Bus Driver, won't you drive us there?

+## Verse 4

-I left' my ba'by and she went' away',
+I left my baby and she went away,

-Up' to Tbili'si or down' to San'ta Fe.
+Up to Tbilisi or down to Santa Fe.

 She' could' be fly'ing out' to Fujian',
 Lady' Bus Dri'ver, say, what's' the plan'?